zix99/rare/docs/cli-help.md

 **--noout**: Don't output any aggregation to stdout

-**--notruncate**: Disable truncating data that doesnt fit in the sparkline
+**--notruncate**: Disable truncating data that doesn't fit in the sparkline

 **--num, --rows, -n**="": Number of elements (rows) to display (default: 20)